The Contiguous Art Gallery Problem is in {\Theta}(n log n): A combinatorial classification of guards

 \begin{lemma} Let $(g, [u,v])$ be a guard where, for the fixed vertex $u$, $v$ is maximal.
 Then either $v$ is a reflex vertex of $P$ or $\overline{v \,g}$ contains a reflex vertex of $P$ in its interior. \end{lemma} \begin{proof} By maximality of $v$, $g \neq v$ and there exists an $\varepsilon^* > 0$ such that $\forall \varepsilon \in (0, \varepsilon^*]$ the shortest path from $g$ to $v + \varepsilon$ visits a reflex vertex $x$.
 If $x = v$ then $v$ is a reflex vertex of $P$.
 Otherwise, $\overline{v \, g}$ contains $x$ in its interior. \end{proof}

-\begin{lemma} Let $(g, [u, v])$ be a bad guard where, given $g$, $[u, v]$ is inclusion-wise maximal.
-Then the shortest path from $u$ to $v$ in $P$ is a left-turning chain.
-Furthermore, if $u$ or $v$ is not a vertex of $P$, then this left-turning chain has at least one interior vertex.
-Moreover, if neither $u$ nor $v$ is a vertex, this chain has two interior vertices.
+\begin{lemma} Let $(g, [u, v])$ be a bad guard, and suppose that $[u, v]$ is inclusion-wise maximal for this choice of $g$.
+Then the shortest path from $u$ to $v$ in $P$ is a left-turning chain, with at least one interior vertex if one of $u$ and $v$ is not a vertex of $P$, and at least two interior vertices if neither is a vertex of $P$.

-If instead both $g$ and $u$ are given, and $v$ is maximal, then the shortest path from $u$ to $v$ in $P$ is still a left-turning chain.
-Furthermore, if $v$ is not a vertex of $P$, then this left-turning chain has at least one interior vertex. \end{lemma}
+The same left-turning property holds if $g$ and $u$ are fixed and $v$ is chosen maximal; in this case, the shortest path has at least one interior vertex whenever $v$ is not a vertex of $P$. \end{lemma}

 \begin{proof} For a guard that is inclusion-wise maximal it cannot be that $g = u$ or $g = v$.
 That the shortest path from $u$ to $v$ is left-turning follows from the fact that $g$ can see $u$ and $v$ and $\sphericalangle(u, g, v) > \pi$.
 If $u$ (respectively $v$) is not a vertex of $P$, then \Cref{lem:verticesAreGood} implies that the edge $\overline{u \,g}$ (respectively $\overline{v \,g}$) contains a reflex vertex of $P$ in its interior, which must appear as an interior vertex on the shortest path from $u$ to $v$.